moses-varghese/data-analysis-tutorial/README.md

 3. Create a dataframe with the subset of data from the year 2016
 4. Use pandas + matplotlib to plot the counts by hour. (i.e. hour of the day on the x-axis, total daily counts on the y-axis)
 5. Use pandas to determine what is (on average) the busiest hour of the day

+The project directory consists of two subdirectories and one text file.
+The two subdirectories are data and notebook-src.
+The two text files are README.md.
+In the data subdirectory, we saved the data file in csv format.
+In the notebook-src subdirectory, we have done different analysis of the data using the data saved in the data subdirectory using jupyter notebook.
+In this README.md file we explained the roadmap and the methods used to complete the assginment.